THE MUD HOME

 Disadvantages compared to strawbale

-• Soil has a poor insulation value compared with strawbale, i.ee strawbale houses can be heated quickly, but lose that heat faster.
-Earth takes longer to heat up, but stays hot for longer.
+• Earthen walls have poor insulation value compared with straw bale.
+So straw bale houses can be heated quickly, but lose that heat faster.
+Earthen walls take longer to heat up, but stay hot for longer.

 Shape